 We examine the desirability of granting "safe harbor" provisions to creditors of financial intermediaries in sale-and-repurchase (repo) contracts.
-Exemption from an automatic stay in bankruptcy can enable financial intermediaries to raise greater liquidity and operate at a higher leverage during normal times.
-This liquidity creation occurs, however, at the cost of ex-post inefficiency when there are adverse aggregate shocks to the fundamental quality of collateral underlying the contracts.
-When exempt from bankruptcy, creditors of highly leveraged financial intermediaries respond to such shocks by engaging in collateral liquidations.
-Financial arbitrage by less leveraged financial intermediaries equilibrates returns from acquiring collateral at fire-sale prices and returns from real-sector lending, inducing a rise in lending rates, a deterioration in endogenous asset quality, and in the extremis, a credit crunch for the real sector.
-Given this inefficiency, not granting safe harbors, i.e., requiring an automatic stay on repo contracts in bankruptcy, can be not only ex-post optimal, but also ex-ante optimal, especially for illiquid collateral with high exposure to aggregate risk.
+Exemption from an automatic stay in bankruptcy enables financial intermediaries to raise greater liquidity during normal times but also induces entry of intermediaries with higher leverage.
+Liquidity creation from the safe-harbor exemption occurs, therefore, at the cost of ex-post inefficiency when there are adverse aggregate shocks to the fundamental quality of collateral underlying repo contracts.
+When exempt from bankruptcy, creditors of highly-leveraged financial intermediaries respond to such shocks by engaging in collateral liquidations.
+Financial arbitrage by less-leveraged financial intermediaries equilibrates returns from acquiring collateral at fire-sale prices and making new loans to the real sector, inducing higher lending rates, a deterioration in endogenous asset quality, and in the extremis, a credit crunch.
+Given this distributive externality - especially for illiquid collateral with high exposure to aggregate risk - taming the leverage cycle by not granting safe harbors, i.e., requiring an automatic stay on its repo contracts in bankruptcy, can be not only ex-post optimal.